hmassad/smarty-calendar/README.md

 - edit/confirm event popup
 - look and feel of events (creating, dragging, open popup, normal)
-- do not allow overlapping of events when dragging
+- do not allow overlapping of events while dragging
+- when minHour and maxHour are not default, dragging doesn't work

 ## ✨ Nice to have